Apply

 Application form: HPC-CONEXS Application Template

-Applications can be sent to Tom Penfold.
+Applications should be sent to Tom Penfold.

 We will publicise the status of calls as they open on the HPC-CONEXS mailing list and on the HPC-CONEXS Twitter account.
 If you have any questions or queries please contact Sydnee O'Brien.
 If you would like access to Tier2 machines, please do not hesitate to get in touch.